PieKing1215/DripSounds-Forge/README.md

 Feel free to use in packs if you wish (though compatibility hasn't been tested thoroughly)

 Tested on Forge 31.2.0 with MC 1.15.2, on both singleplayer and multiplayer.

 Other mods shouldn't conflict unless they do weird things with splash particles.

+The mod is licensed under the [GNU General Public License v3.0](LICENSE.md)